Haiki Station: Lines

 The station is served by the Sasebo Line and is located 39.9 km from the starting point of the line at Hizen-Yamaguchi.
 There is no through track.
 Trains stopping at the station execute a switchback before continuing their journey towards either termini of the line.
-The station is also the starting point of the Ōmura Line although most of the local trains on the line continue their journey to end at Sasebo using the Sasebo Line track.
+The station is also the nominal starting point of the Ōmura Line although most of the local trains on the line continue their journey to end at Sasebo using the Sasebo Line tracks.
 Besides the local services on the Sasebo Line, the following rapid and limited express services also stop at the station: